eGovPDX/portlandor/web/modules/custom/portland/modules/portland_webforms/README.md

   - **Example**: TaxlotID:R123456,ParkID:249,TrailID:449977,TrailName:I-205 Bike Path

 - **`location_region_id`**:
   A comma-delimited list of region IDs in which the location falls.
 There may be multiple layers/regions on the map that have their own ID, so labels and values are colon-delimited like location attributes.
-The webform field into which the region ID is stored can be specified in the layer configuration property property_destination_field.
+The webform field into which the region ID is stored can be specified in the layer configuration property property_capture_field.
   - **Example**: NaturalInventory:Forest Park,ServiceZones:Washington Park Service Zone,NatureZones:West

 - **`location_asset_id`**:
   When assets are used for selection, such as trash cans or park amenities, this is the field that stores the ID of the selected asset.

+- **`location_taxlot_id`**:
+  When available, captures the Portland taxlot ID (R-number).
+Typically only private property lots and parks have taxlot IDs.
+  - **Example**: R123456

+- **`location_is_unincorporated`**:
+  If the selected location is in an unincorporated area, this will be set to 1 (true).

+- **`location_verification_status`**:
+  If the selected location is in an unincorporated area, this will be set to 1 (true).